Founder, Femade

 — Anusha

 For chronic pain patients we often don’t just have one thing, its an ongoing journey of accumulating diagnoses and looming question marks.
 Imagine seeing all of these different specialists who have their own expertise, do not communicate with one another, and see you once every 6 months.
 Its the in-between-appointments that are so critical to our mental and physical wellbeing.
 For my own health and wellness I began seeing allied healthcare professionals such as an osteopath, a pelvic floor physiotherapist, and many others who were much more accessible in the in between moments.
 But again, everything continued to be siloed and I had to repeat my story each time.
-I thought, what if we had everything under one roof where my healthcare was shared amoung practitioners: a multidisciplinary allied healthcare centre.
+I thought, what if we had everything under one roof where my healthcare was shared among practitioners: a multidisciplinary allied healthcare centre.

 Nothing like that existed, or at least not to the standards I held it to.
 I am not a practitioner.
 But I am a patient.
 I am a scientist.
 I am a business woman.
 So I created it.
 I created my dream based on my wishes and wants.
 I created a dream that so many other patients have echoed.
 And it seems I created a dream others didn’t think would be possible.
 Every single person that walks through Femade’s door is a part of history.
 Her story.
 Our story.